groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Design Web Format File XPS (.dwfx) represents 2D/3D drawing as XPS document in compressed format for viewing, reviewing or printing design files.
-It contains graphics and text as part of design data and reduce the size of the file due to its compressed format.
+Represents a Design Web Format File XPS (.dwfx), which is a compressed format for viewing, reviewing, or printing 2D/3D drawings as an XPS document.
+It contains graphics and text as part of the design data and reduces the file size due to compression.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/cad/dwfx